renard/papersave/README.md

 This depends on your printer and paper.
 However this can be stored for decades.

+*Why not Shamir's Shared Secret?*

+Obviously Shamir's Shared Secret is way more secure but is more complex to implement.
+However this can be an idea to extend *papersave* in the future.

 *Why a other tool?*

 Both [paperkey](https://www.jabberwocky.com/software/paperkey/) and